Hash#count

 # => 1 (the reassignment inside the block does not change h)

-Use any? for Existence Checks
+Use any? for existence checks

 If you only need to know whether at least one entry matches a condition, use any? instead of count > 0.
 The any? method stops iteration at the first match, while count always visits every entry.
+This early exit makes any? faster on large hashes when matches are found early.

 h = { a: 1, b: 2, c: 3 }